xynehq/jaf/docs/adk-layer.md

 };
 ```

-This comprehensive documentation provides everything needed to effectively use the FAF ADK Layer for building sophisticated AI agents while maintaining FAF's functional programming principles.
+This comprehensive documentation provides everything needed to effectively use the JAF ADK Layer for building sophisticated AI agents while maintaining JAF's functional programming principles.